 Market Drivers

-Average rental rates in the Ventura industrial market jumped in Q1 2025 to a record high of $1.28 PSF NNN, a 2.4% increase YOY from $1.25 PSF NNN in Q1 2024.
-Although the start of the year hit a new historical high, annual rent growth trend throughout the county have slowed in the past year.
+Average rental rates in the Ventura industrial market reached a record high of $1.29 PSF NNN, an 8.4% increase YOY from $1.19 PSF NNN in Q2 2025.
+Although annual rent growth throughout the county have somewhat stalled in the past year, the first half of 2025 is proving to show some significant increases in comparison.

 Economic Review

-In February, the Oxnard-Thousand Oaks- Ventura MSA reported a preliminary unemployment rate of 4.7%, unchanged when compared to the same time last year and down 30 bps from the month prior in January that posted at 5.0%.
+In May, the Oxnard-Thousand Oaks- Ventura MSA reported a preliminary unemployment rate of 4.1%, an increase from 3.7% when compared to the same time last year but down 20 bps from the month prior in January that posted at 4.3%.

-Ventura county is home to The Port of Hueneme, the only commercial deep-water port between Los Angeles and San Francisco, which is ranked amongst the top ten Ports in the US for auto imports and fresh produce.
-As such, the port is in a wait-and-see approach with the uncertainty of potential tariffs being implemented for certain countries and industries.
+Port of Hueneme, the only commercial deep-water port between Los Angeles and San Francisco, is ranked amongst the top ten Ports in the US for auto imports and fresh produce.
+The port recently had its highest performing revenue year, reflecting a strong volume from its car, container and banana businesses.
+However, the port’s

 NEAR-TERM OUTLOOK